junhaotu2000/ROB422-EECS465/README.md

 # ROB422 - UM Robotics
 ## Introduction to Algorithmic Robotics

-Welcome to the Robotics course instructed by the popular UM Robotics professor, Dmitry.
+Welcome to the Robotics course instructed by the UM Robotics professor, Dmitry.
 While this course might seem like a mere "Introduction" at first glance, it delves much deeper, offering valuable life lessons alongside technical skills.

 ## Course Content
 This primer on Robotics canvases a wide spectrum of the discipline: